 SONA Research Participation (10 points): Learning about Psychology requires reading, listening, and doing.
-As a supplement to lecture, you are required to participate in 10 hours of experimental research studies, or to complete an equivalent alternate assignment.
-There is a Psychology Department requirement that all students enrolled in

-CLP3144 participate in a research experience.
+As a supplement to lecture, you are required to participate in required credit hours of experimental research studies as defined by the SONA guide released on CANVAS, or to complete an equivalent alternate assignment.
+There is a Psychology Department requirement that all students enrolled in CLP3144 participate in a research experience.
 Specific requirements are posted on CANVAS.
 Completion of this requirement affects your course grade based on the amount of research credits you earn.
 Do NOT wait until the last minute to complete this requirement.
 The longer you wait the harder it will be to get all the credits need!

 Late Work: Late work for any of the warm-ups, quizzes, and exams are NOT accepted since you have been given sufficient periods of time to complete these assignments.
-However, if there is an unforeseeable extreme situation (e.g., hospitalization, severe accidents, etc.) that has kept you from completing work on time, you may email the GTA in charge of accommodations with justification and proof within 24 hours of the original due date for a one-time make-up opportunity without penalty.
-Make-up requests made after 24 hours of the original due date would not be accepted.
+However, if there is an unforeseeable extreme situation (e.g., hospitalization, severe accidents, etc.) or any situation that aligns with the university absence policies (see https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/) that has kept you from completing work on time, you may email the GTA in charge of accommodations with justification and proof as soon as your situation allows with justification or proof for a one-time make-up opportunity without penalty.
 Missing the deadline due to oversleeping, forgetting, being in a bad mood, etc. are not justifiable reasons for the one-time make-up opportunity given the available time to complete each assignment.

-For in-depth topic discussion assignments, late submission should be done via email to your designated GTA and will lead to the loss of the response post points.
+For in-depth topic discussion assignments, late submission should be done via email to the designated GTA in charge of discussion grading and will lead to the loss of the response post points.
 Late submission for the original discussion post completed within 24 hours of the original due date leads to 80% of the earned assignment grade.
 Work submitted within 48 hours of the original due date leads to 60% of the earned assignment grade.
 Late submission and make-up requests after 48 hours of the original due date for Discussion assignment would not be accepted.